dotrihoang2012/Gapps-Kapps-For-KaiOS/README.md

 Before installing:

-****THIS README.md IS PROVIDED FOR DEVELOPMENT PURPOSES.
+****THIS README.md IS PROVIDED FOR TESTING ONLY.
+THE FIRST RELEASE WILL BE MANY BUGS, SO PROCEED AT YOUR OWN RISK.
 I AM NOT RESPONSIBLE FOR ANY DAMAGE, DATA LOSS, OR BRICKED DEVICES THAT MAY OCCUR DURING OR AFTER THE INSTALLING PROCESS FOR ANY REASON, UNDER ANY CIRCUMSTANCE, WITH NO EXCEPTIONS.****

 If you're worried about installing, install manually in the store or third-party webapps in WebIDE.